 Our leadership team

-Iona Holsted was appointed as Secretary for Education on 5 December 2016.
+Iona Holsted was appointed as Secretary for Education in 2016.

 Iona has a Higher Diploma of Teaching from Victoria University of Wellington and trained as a teacher at Waikato College of Teacher Education.

-Deputy Secretary, Sector Enablement and Support: Katrina Casey
+Acting Deputy Secretary for Sector Enablement and Support

-Acting Deputy Secretary, Parent Information and Community Intelligence: Rose Jamieson
+Acting Deputy Secretary Parent Information and Community Intelligence

-PICI Group’s focus is engaged parents and whānau supported by communities with high expectations because they are critical partners in any child’s education success.
-The PICI group designs and drives initiatives that support parents, whānau, communities, iwi, and employers that help every New Zealand child or young person progress and achieve.
+PICI's focus is engaged parents and whānau supported by communities with high expectations because they are critical partners in any child’s education success.
+PICI designs and drives initiatives that support parents, whānau, communities, iwi, and employers that help every New Zealand child or young person progress and achieve.

 Before joining the Ministry, Rose was Programme Manager for NZQA’s Future State Programme, and prior to that she was in the Service Transformation and Service Design teams in the Ministry of Justice.